AviatrixSystems/Docs/HowTos/transitvpc_faq.rst

  - **Simplicity** With Aviatrix, BGP is only deployed between transit GW and VGW.
 No spoke VPCs run the BGP protocol.
 This simplicity leads to stability.
 Workflow-based, step-by-step instructions allows for a transit VPC solution to be built out in minutes.

- - **Monitoring** Aviatrix integrates with Splunk, Sumo, remote syslog, ELK and DataDog to forward events from gateways to your favorite central logging service.
+ - **Monitoring** Aviatrix integrates with Splunk, Sumo, remote syslog, ELK and DataDog to forward events from gateways to all the major central logging services.

  - **Scalability** AWS has some restrictions in its infrastructure.
 For instance, the route entry limit of 100 restricts how many on-prem CIDRs and VPC CIDRs can be carried on a transit GW.
 Aviatrix's solution overcomes that limitation.